-- American Airlines Admirals Club membership (worth up to $550) – access Admirals Club lounges, and bring your immediate family (spouse / domestic partner and children under 18) or up to 2 guests traveling with you.
+- American Airlines Admirals Club membership (worth up to $650) – access to Admirals Club lounges when on a same-day American Airlines flight for you and your immediate family (spouse / domestic partner and children under 18) or up to 2 guests traveling with you

 - Authorized users (free to add!) can also access Admirals Club lounges (without the primary cardholder)

 - Up to $100 Global Entry or TSA PreCheck application fee credit (every 5 years)

 - First checked bag free (for you and up to 8 companions traveling on the same reservation) on American Airlines domestic itineraries

 - Priority check-in, security (where available), and boarding

 - 10,000 elite-qualifying miles if you spend $40,000 or more on the card in a calendar year